code-warrior/uis-proposal/README.md

 # UIS Proposal for NIME (Fall 2020)

 ## Tentative Title/Topic of Proposed Course
+New Interfaces for Musical Expression (NIME): Creating and Composing Unique Interactive Performances
 ---

 ## Please Describe the Proposed Course